-The trend in providing bicycle and pedestrian facilities has been greatly affected by Federal and State requirements that bicycle and pedestrian accommodations be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless demonstrated to be prohibitive.
+reconstruction projects funded with State or Federal funds, unless demonstrated to be prohibitive.
 While the impact of recent changes to State requirements is currently unknown, these changes will not affect Federally funded projects and it is anticipated that significant expansion of on-street accommodations will continue.
 Several municipal and county bicycle plans have also been completed in recent years, which have helped to implement both on- and off-street bicycle facilities.
 Substantial progress has been made to expand the off-street network through construction of additional paths, which is anticipated to continue.
-As shown in Table III-14 and on Map III-15, the Trend assumes recent trends in bicycle and pedestrian facility construction will continue to the year 2050, so the Trend does not differ substantially from Alternatives I and II in this regard.
-However, the Trend only assumes bicycle accommodations are provided through basic on-street bicycle facilities on the standard arterial street and highway system, including bicycle lanes, wider outside travel lanes, paved shoulders, and separate paths within the roadway right-of-way.
+As shown in Table 3.14 and on Map 3.18, the Trend assumes recent trends in bicycle and pedestrian facility construction will continue to the year 2050, so the Trend does not differ substantially from Alternatives I and II in this regard.
+However, the Trend only assumes bicycle accommodations are provided through basic on-street bicycle facilities on the surface arterial street and highway system, including bicycle lanes, wider outside travel lanes, paved shoulders, and separate paths within the roadway right-of-way.
 Alternatives I and II, as will be described on the following pages, will include corridors of enhanced bicycle facilities that go beyond these standard accommodations.
 Under all alternatives, pedestrian facilities are envisioned to be designed and constructed consistent with Americans with Disabilities Act (ADA) requirements, thus accommodating people with disabilities.
 For the Trend, however, the connectivity of sidewalks is less than under Alternatives I and II due to a development pattern that generally includes lower densities and additional larger homes with larger yards.

 The trend in developing the arterial street and highway system has involved segment-by-segment reconstruction of the freeway system, with traffic lanes added on congested arterial street and highway facilities and some new facilities constructed.
 This would continue under the Trend, with necessary reconstruction occurring to modernize streets and highways to achieve current safety and design standards, and additional traffic lanes and new facilities added to address congestion.
-The highway capacity additions to address projected congestion under the Trend are shown in Table III-15 and Map III-17.
+The highway capacity additions to address projected congestion under the Trend are shown in Table 3.15 and Map 3.20.